adityaverma00/Project-on-python/code/README.md

 - if and elif
 - def
 and many more
-### while doing this project i learnt to use turtle and make a snake game, i learnt about turtle and how it can be beneficial for me to make a drawing board and i can just draw anything over it.
+### while doing this project i learnt and researched about use turtle and make a snake game, i learnt about turtle and how it can be beneficial for me to make a drawing board and i can just draw anything over it.
+It is like a library in which that enables us to create pictures and shapes by prpviding them with a virtual canvas.
 Moreover, i tried to learn tkinter but it was quite complex and i didnt quite understand it, but right now i am trying to learn it and i will try to implement it in the future

 ### Apart from that, doing this project made me learn if and elif conditon more precisely and even in the ticket system i made i learnt over there as well.